gasduster99/primaryConcerns/README.md

 Currently Pennsylvania and Arizona do not have recent, and high quality, polls.
 Furthermore, the polls that do exists for these states exclude Buttigieg form polling.
-Until new polls exist in these states I am forced to loosen the standard for poll inclusion in the following ways.
+Until new polls exist in these states I am forced to loosen the standard for poll inclusion.
 For these states I extend poll inclusion to polls that are up to four months old and lower the pollster standard to at least a B- rating.
 I fill in Buttigeig's poll numbers, in missing cases, by filling in his average among all other swing states, with a sample size of one.
 This has the effect of increasing uncertanty about Buttigieg without swaying his mean performance.
 <!--
 I also extend this lowered standard to Florida since it's behavior is volitile in the hopes that this will include more polls to smooth out its wild